quantumlib/Qualtran/docs/reference/qualtran/cirq_interop/CirqGateAsBloqBase.md

 ) -> Tuple[Union['cirq.Operation', None], Dict[str, 'CirqQuregT']]
 </code></pre>

-Allocates/Deallocates qubits for RIGHT/LEFT only registers to construct a Cirq operation
+Override this method to support conversion to a Cirq operation.

+If this method is not overriden, the default implementation will wrap this bloq in a `BloqAsCirqGate` shim.

 Args

 `qubit_manager`
-: For allocating/deallocating qubits for RIGHT/LEFT only registers.

-`in_quregs`
-: Mapping from LEFT register names to corresponding cirq qubits.
+: A `cirq.QubitManager` for allocating `cirq.Qid`s.

+`**cirq_quregs`
+: kwargs mapping from this bloq's left register names to an ndarray of `cirq.Qid`.
+The final dimension of this array corresponds to the registers `bitsize` size.
+Any additional dimensions come first and correspond to the register `shape` sizes.

 Returns

+`op`
+: A cirq operation corresponding to this bloq acting on the provided cirq qubits or None.
+This method should return None if and only if the bloq instance truly should not be included in the Cirq circuit (e.g. for reshaping bloqs).
+A bloq with no cirq equivalent should raise an exception instead.

+`cirq_quregs`
+: A mapping from this bloq's right register of the same format as the `cirq_quregs` argument.
+The returned dictionary corresponds to the output qubits.

 <h3 id="__pow__"><code>__pow__</code></h3>

-<a target="_blank" class="external" href="https://github.com/quantumlib/Qualtran/blob/main/qualtran/cirq_interop/_cirq_to_bloq.py#L131-L132">View source</a>
+<a target="_blank" class="external" href="https://github.com/quantumlib/Qualtran/blob/main/qualtran/cirq_interop/_cirq_to_bloq.py#L129-L130">View source</a>

 <pre class="devsite-click-to-copy prettyprint lang-py tfo-signature-link">
 <code>__pow__(